 After all, it’s important to learn about the ingredients we utilize in order to really understand how to experiment and best use it to make every dish outstanding.

 Starting with one of the most common questions, couscous, in all of its varieties, is technically a pasta.
-Much like orzo pasta, it is often thought of as a type of rice, however, it is not.
+Much like orzo pasta, it is often thought of as a type of rice, such as risotto rice, however, it is not.
 While there are different varieties, when talking about “couscous” most are referring to traditional Moroccan couscous, which is a pasta resembling small balls that are made with 100% enriched durum semolina wheat.
 Originally made by hand, in the past making it was often a laborious task if compared with the current famously short cooking time of couscous.

 This is not to be confused with pearl couscous, or Isreali couscous, which is also made using semolina.
 Its unique shape is larger than Moroccan couscous, shaped into spheres, then toasted in an open-flame oven.
 This toasting process allows the pasta to absorb liquid without falling apart and distinguishes it from regular couscous and other pastas!